HVCC-Computer-Science-Club/csclub_welcome/HOW_TO_LEAD_A_PROJECT.md

 ## 💬 Support from the Club

-- Club officers will back you up with planning, recruiting contributors, and hosting hack sessions(totally optional)
+- Club officers will back you up with planning and getting contributors
 - You can step back any time — just let us know and we’ll help transition
 - You’ll gain real leadership experience for your resume